Jeff-Sue/URT/README.md

 Bart-Large-CNN: https://huggingface.co/facebook/bart-large-cnn

 NSP-BERT: This model was trained following the DialSTART approach, with modifications to the structure and input of the cls layer.
 The resulting model serves as a pre-trained model for topic modeling, yielding a basic topic matrix.
+You can download it from the link: https://drive.google.com/file/d/12BzNwtbMyTL2jaEKpXOTWeOeqRJ55orF/view?usp=drive_link

 ## Training and Evaluation